Designer Guide

 Common Keywords

-• wrap - Any class with this keyword is the outermost div of that component, layout or structure (eg, cta_wrap).
-In most cases unique classes within that wrap will start with the same class identifier (eg. cta_layout, cta_image)
+- Any class with this keyword is the outermost div of that component, layout or structure (eg,cta_wrap

-• list - Any element that is holding multiple divs (generally of the same type like cards, faq's collection items).
+- Any element that is holding multiple divs (generally of the same type like cards, faq's collection items).space

-• space - An element that adds spacing to be used throughout the site, generally used for vertical padding (eg. space_button_main)
+- An element that adds spacing to be used throughout the site, generally used for vertical padding (eg.space_button_main

-• title - Large heading for a specific layout (it will get a text utility like fs2 that can easily be changed across all instances of that layout)
+- Large heading for a specific layout (it will get a text utility like fs2 that can easily be changed across all instances of that layout)sub

-• ratio - A div to wrap images and give them a specific aspect ratio using padding top %
+- A div to wrap images and give them a specific aspect ratio using padding top %input

 Custom vs. Global Components